NandhiyaSethu/Paysim-data-quality-reconciliation/README.md

 amount mismatches to be misclassified as "missing" records (since changing the amount changed the key itself).
 This was identified and corrected — a good example of why business keys should only use immutable, identifying fields.
-And I have ran update of leading and trailing spaces twice by mistake so mismatches will be greater than 500 because of double trailing space.

 ## Key Findings